Sixty-miler: The ship owners and operators

-This was a complicated matter; a vessel might be owned by one entity but chartered to another.
-The Hexham Bank may have been described as an RW Miller ship when in fact it was on charter from its actual owners McIlwraith, McEacharn & Co of Melbourne, which itself owned and operated other similarly named sixty-milers (Mortlake Bank, Pelton Bank and Hetton Bank).
-R.W.
-Miller not only chartered ships like the Hexham Bank but also owned its own ships such as the Birchgrove Park.
+A vessel might be owned by one entity but chartered to another.
+The Hexham Bank may have been described as an RW Miller ship when in fact it was on charter from its actual owners McIlwraith, McEacharn & Company of Melbourne, which itself owned and operated other similarly named sixty-milers (Mortlake Bank, Pelton Bank and Hetton Bank).
+RW Miller not only chartered ships like the Hexham Bank but also owned its own ships such as the Birchgrove Park.
 The southern coalfield collieries (Coalcliff Collieries, etc.) owned their own ships but most of these were chartered to the Southern Coal Owner's Agency, which operated the ships.
-Some coal merchants, such as Jones Brothers Coal, owned their own shipsShips of course were bought and sold, and changed ownership, while still carrying coal cargoes for their new owners.
+Some coal merchants, such as Jones Brothers Coal, owned their own ships.

+Ships were bought and sold, and changed ownership, while still carrying coal cargoes for their new owners.
 Sometimes, a change in ownership also resulted in a ship's name changing, such as when Corrimal was renamed Ayrfield or when South Bulli became Abersea.
 There were many owners up to the middle of 20th-Century, sometimes just owning or operating on charter just one vessel.
 There are also numerous instances of new vessels taking the name of their predecessor (e.g. Bellambi, Wallarah, etc.).
-These complexities, together with the cross-ownership, mergers and takeovers that took place in the coal and coastal shipping companies, sometimes makes it hard to follow the owners and operators of particular vessels.

 Some operators ran not only the ships but also mines or port operations, even for some at both ends of the sixty-miler's run.
 A notable example was the Wallarah Coal Co, which operated Wallarah Colliery, Catherine Hill Bay jetty, and, between 1934 and 1963, the Balls Head Coal Loader.
 Wallarah Coal also owned two of the three mechanised coal hulks that worked on Sydney Harbour, Fortuna and Muscoota; the other one, Sampson, was owned by Bellambi Coal.
-Another such operator was R.W.
+Another such operator was RW.
 Miller, a company that began life operating lighters on Sydney Harbour.
-It bought its first sixty-miler, Audrey D., in 1919, going on to become a major operator of sixty-milers. ln 1920, it purchased the Ayrfield Colliery, followed by other mines in the Hunter Region.
-The company had a coal wharf and depot at Blackwattle Bay, and, from 1959, R.W.
-Miller also had a coal loader at Hexham.
+It bought its first sixty-miler, Audrey D., in 1919, going on to become a major operator of sixty-milers.
+In 1920, it purchased the Ayrfield Colliery, followed by other mines in the Hunter Region.
+The company had a coal wharf and depot at Blackwattle Bay, and, from 1959, RW Miller also had a coal loader at Hexham.

-The little ships' operator, in most cases, could be identified by a letter or letters, inside a light-coloured band or diamond-shaped background, on the sixty-miler's funnel; for example, 'B' was Bellambi Coal Co., 'C & A' was Coal & Allied, 'J' was J & A Brown (later JABAS), 'JB' was Jones Brothers Coal, 'M' was Miller (R.W.
-Miller), and 'W' was for Wallarah Coal Co..
+The little ships' operator, in most cases, could be identified by a letter or letters, inside a light-coloured band or diamond-shaped background, on the sixty-miler's funnel; for example, 'B' was Bellambi Coal Co., 'C & A' was Coal & Allied, 'J' was J & A Brown (later JABAS), 'JB' was Jones Brothers Coal, 'M' was Miller (RW Miller), and 'W' was for Wallarah Coal Co.